Why we wrote this guide

-Synchronization (“synch” for short) licenses are conferred when a composition is to be used in tandem with an audiovisual work, like a film, TV show,commercial, or any time music is synchronized to a visual image.
-These are paid for in one-time fees.
+Synchronization (sync) licenses are conferred when a composition is to be used in tandem with an audiovisual work, like in a film, TV show, commercial, or any time music is synchronized to a visual image.
+These are in paid for in one-time fees.
 However, if the work is used in a broadcast medium like television, the work will also generate performance royalties.
-Publishers typically have a department dedicated to securing and negotiating synch placements for compositions in their catalogues.
+Publishers typically have a department dedicated to securing and negotiating sync placements for compositions in their catalogues.
 Music supervision companies are intermediaries between production companies and music publishers.
 Supervisors are typically responsible for providing licensed songs to use in the audiovisual works.
 For example, a production company producing a major-budget film in Hollywood will hire a music supervision company to fill certain spots in the film where music is needed.
 The supervision companies in turn work with the record labels and publishers who own the rights to the works in order to secure licenses.
 In an age where audiovisual content is blossoming and being consumed widely on the internet, synchronization is an integral part of the publisher’s business.

 An important note:

 Those wishing to use music in an audiovisual work must also obtain a master-use license from the owner of the sound recording, which is typically a record label.
 This includes any type of use in film, TV, and any other visual media.